mathisonian/benjamin/README.md

 # benjamin

-bitcoin trading for the rest of us
+bitcoin trading bot and analytics platform.

+Benjamin is designed to be an easy to use bitcoin trading bot that does all of the tedious work for you.
+Benjamin does all of the tedious work, you just write a plug-and-play strategy for how to trade.

 ## getting started